Hydra: an Ensemble of Convolutional Neural Networks for Geospatial Land Classification: The Hydra Framework

 Hydra is a framework to create ensembles of CNNs.
-As pointed out by Sharkey~\cite{Sharkey1999}, a neural network ensemble can be build by: varying the initial weights; varying the network architecture; and varying the training set.
-Varying the initial weights, however, requires a full optimization for each starting point and thus consumes too much computational resources.
+As pointed out by Sharkey~\cite{Sharkey1999}, a neural network ensemble can be built by varying the initial weights, varying the network architecture, and varying the training set.
+Varying the initial weights, however, requires a full optimization for each starting point and thus consumes too many computational resources.
 For the same reason, varying the network architecture demands caution when it is not possible to share learned information between different architectures.
-Unlike previous possibilities, varying the training set can be done in any point of the optimization process for one or multiple network architectures, and, depending on how its done, it may not impact the final training cost.
+Unlike previous possibilities, varying the training set can be done in any point of the optimization process for one or multiple network architectures, and, depending on how it is done, it may not impact the final training cost.

-Our framework uses two state-of-the-art CNN architectures, \emph{ResNet}~\cite{He2015} and \emph{DenseNet}~\cite{huang2017densely}, as shown in Figures~\ref{fig:hydra_ensemble}~and~\ref{fig:hydra_inference}.
-The training process depicted in Figure~\ref{fig:hydra_ensemble} consists in first creating the body of the Hydra by coarsely optimizing the chosen architectures using weights pretrained on \textsc{ImageNet}~\cite{deng2009} as a starting point.
-Then, the obtained weights serve as starting point for several copies of these CNNs, which are further optimized to form the heads of the Hydra.
+Our framework uses two state-of-the-art CNN architectures, Residual Networks (ResNet)~\cite{He2015} and Dense Convolutional Networks (DenseNet)~\cite{huang2017densely}, as shown in Figures~\ref{fig:hydra_ensemble}~and~\ref{fig:hydra_inference}.
+They were chosen after experimenting with them and other architectures: VGG-16~\cite{Simonyan2015}, VGG-19~\cite{Simonyan2015}, Inception V3~\cite{Szegedy2015}, and Xception~\cite{Chollet2016}.
+Different reasons contribute into making ResNet and DenseNet the best combination of architectures: (1) they outperform any other evaluated architecture and other architectures previously mentioned in Section~\ref{sec:related} (see Table~\ref{table:nwpu-resisc45_performance}); (2) they have a reasonable level of complementarity; and (3) they achieve similar classification results individually.
+The training process depicted in Figure~\ref{fig:hydra_ensemble} consists in first creating the body of the Hydra by coarsely optimizing the chosen architectures using weights pre-trained on \textsc{ImageNet}~\cite{deng2009} as a starting point.
+Then, the obtained weights serve as a starting point for several copies of these CNNs, which are further optimized to form the heads of the Hydra.
 During testing, an image is fed to all Hydra's heads and their outputs are fused to generate a single decision, as illustrated in Figure~\ref{fig:hydra_inference}.